ndurner/speechcraft/README.md

 - 🔐 **Flexible Deployment**: Supports App Store (sandboxed) or Developer ID (hardened runtime) builds.
 - 🚀 **Minimal Footprint**: Runs in the menu bar, no Dock icon.
 - 💬 **Modal Chat**: Press **Option+A** to record an audio instruction (optionally with selected text & screenshot), then view the AI’s response in a modal dialog with Copy/Close buttons.
+- 🍎 **Script Automation**: Press **Option+D** to copy the current selection (if any) and include a screenshot, record an audio command, then have GPT‑4o generate and execute AppleScript to automate your Mac, with a preview of the script and its execution result.

 ## Requirements
 - macOS 12.0 (Monterey) or later